A young Syrian refugee looks at a map placed at the RSC MENA the day before being resettled to the United States. Photo: Victoria Hazou, IOM

 IOM also assists governments in ad hoc operations when requested.
 At the beginning of 2016, IOM carried out the resettlement process of some 9,000 refugees to Canada from Jordan in collaboration and coordination with the Canadian government, UNHCR and other agencies.
 Within the same project, IOM Amman also assisted with 13,102 transits from Lebanon.

-RSC MENA is operated by IOM Jordan and conducts resettlement processing for the United States Refugee Admissions Program (USRAP) in fifteen countries throughout the MENA region.
+RSC MENA is operated by IOM Jordan and conducts resettlement processing for the United States Refugee Admissions Program (USRAP) in sixteen countries throughout the MENA region.
 Funded by the United States Department of State’s Bureau of Population, Refugees and Migration (PRM), RSC MENA provides processing services to refugees who are eligible for resettlement to the United States under the USRAP.
 In US fiscal year 2016 over 18,300 refugees arrived in the United States with the assistance of RSC MENA.
 For more information about RSC MENA’s work and the resettlement process in general, please refer to RSC MENA’s Refugee Information website:

 US Ambassador to Jordan, Alice G. Wells, and IOM Chief of Mission, Enrico Ponziani,